-M.A. in Clinical Mental Health Counseling with Art Therapy Specialization
+M.A. in Clinical Mental Health Counseling with Art Therapy Concentration

-The Master’s in Clinical Mental Health Counseling degree with art therapy specialization is a uniquely designed 63-credit program that prepares you for a career as a clinical mental health counselor with specialization in art therapy in a variety of human service settings.
+The Master’s degree in Clinical Mental Health Counseling with art therapy concentration is a uniquely designed 63-credit program that prepares you for a career as a clinical mental health counselor with specialization in art therapy in a variety of human service settings.

 The program is accredited by the Council for Accreditation of Counseling and Related Educational Program (CACREP) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 The degree fulfills coursework requirements for licensure in New Jersey as a Licensed Professional Counselor (LPC).
 The Master’s in Clinical Mental Health Counseling degree with art therapy specialization also fulfills coursework requirements for New Jersey State licensure as a Professional Art Therapist (LPAT).